LukeLambert/fly-dev-tunnel/README.md

 ```
 Region: dev
-DNS name for peer: <any name you want for your local machine>
+DNS name for peer: <any name for your machine>
 Filename: fly.conf
 ```

 Note: The default config sets Fly as your DNS resolver.
-If you don't need Fly's internal DNS features, edit `fly.conf` and comment out the DNS line with a pound sign (`#`).
+If you don’t need Fly’s internal DNS features, edit `fly.conf` and comment out the DNS line with a pound sign (`#`).

 Finally, setup the tunnel in Wireguard:
 - On Mac or Windows, open the Wireguard app and click "Import Tunnel(s) from File".
 Once imported, click "Activate" to connect.